zoekirsh/activerecord-lifecycle-reading/README.md

 ## Callbacks

 Now that you are integrating ActiveRecord into Rails, we must first have a quick discussion about how developers can control the "lifecycle" of our object.
 This means that it can be nice to inject our code every time ActiveRecord does something to our model.
 There are a ton of different places we can inject our code.
 In this reading we are going to discuss the most common ones.
 Before we begin, some quick terminology.
-Everything we cover here are called "Active Record Lifecycle Callbacks".
+Everything we cover here is called "Active Record Lifecycle Callbacks".
 Many people just call them callbacks.
 It's a bit shorter.

 Take a look at the blog app that is included.
 It's pretty simple.
 We have a `Post` model and a few views.
 The `Post` `belongs_to` an `Author`.
 Also in the `Post` model you'll notice a validation to make sure that post titles are in title case.
 Title case means every word starts with a capital letter.